Popular Unity (Brazil): Electoral Registration Process

 Ocupação Lanceiros Negros Vivem, in Porto Alegre, with MLB flags on the façade.
 MLB helped collect signatures for the foundation of UP.

 Other movements, such as the Revolutionary Communist Party's Union of Rebellion Youth (UJR), the Movement of Struggle in the Neighborhoods, Vilas and Slums (MLB), the Class Struggle Movement, and the Olga Benário Women's Movement (MMOB) have joined the registration efforts.

 The collection of signatures of support for registration of the party before the TSE was started in 2014.
 According to paragraph 2 of article 7 of TSE Resolution 23,465, the minimum support must correspond to at least 0.5% of the votes cast in the last general election for the Chamber of Deputies (approximately 500,000), not counting blank and invalid votes, distributed in one third, or more, of the states, with a minimum of 0.1% of the electorate that voted in each state.
 As of 27 October 2018, it had over 418,000 validated signatures of support.
 According to the organization, more than a million support forms were filled out.

 The party's statute was published in the Diário Oficial da União on 3 September 2014, signed by its president, Leonardo Péricles Vieira Roque, coordinator of the Movement of Struggle in Bairros, Vilas and Favelas (MLB).
 Its symbol is three raised fists, symbolizing unity of action and democratic centralism, on a black or white background on which are written the name and the acronym of the organization.

 Since 2014, the party's popularity has progressively increased among students and organized labor, acquiring national expression from its opposition to the government of Michel Temer, and then to Jair Bolsonaro in the 2018 Brazilian presidential election.

 In the 2018 election, UP, still unable to field a presidential candidate, declared its support for the presidential candidacy of Guilherme Boulos and his running mate Sônia Guajajara, an electoral slate launched by the Socialism and Freedom Party (PSOL).
-According to the organization, the support for the slate is due to the fact that it is "the only one willing to adopt the taxation of large fortunes and repeal the measures of lesa-patria of Michel Temer's government, among them the Labor Reform and the to freeze social investments."
+According to the organization, the support for the slate is due to the fact that it is "the only one willing to adopt the proposed wealth tax and repeal the treasonous measures of Michel Temer's government, among them the Labor Reform and the freeze of social investments."

 Its first congress was held in Belo Horizonte on 23–24 March, 2019.
 Its slogan is "party of the poor, with the poor, and for the poor".
-The party's application for registration was filed with the Superior Electoral Court in August 2019 and approved on December 10 of the same year.
+The party's application for registration was filed with the Superior Electoral Court in August 2019 and approved on 10 December of the same year.
 The party was given the number 80 for voting at the polls.

 2020 municipal elections

 The 2020 Brazilian municipal elections were the first that the party participated in.
-According to the party's national president, Leonardo Péricles, the party's plan was to launch the maximum number of candidates for mayor in the main Brazilian capitals in 2020.
+According to the party's national President, Leonardo Péricles, the party's plan was to launch the maximum number of candidates for mayor in the main Brazilian capitals in 2020.